JCSDA/jedi-docs/docs/using/running_skylab/running_skylab.rst

 Note that loading modules only sets up the environment for you.
 You still need to build jedi-bundle, run ctests, install solo/r2d2/ewok/simobs and download skylab.

-Please note that currently we only support Orion, Discover, S4, and AWS platforms.
+Please note that currently we only support Orion, Hercules, Derecho, Discover, S4, and AWS platforms.
 If you are working on a system not specified below please follow the instructions on `JEDI Portability <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/6.0.0/using/jedi_environment/index.html>`_.